 Courses are 8 weeks in duration for three credit hours.
 A semester (Fall, Spring, or Summer) is 16 weeks long with two 8-week terms.
 Full-time enrollment is considered to be 6 credits per semester.
-While a student may enroll in two 3-credit courses a term (8-weeks) without permission of their advisor, it is recommended that students consult with their advisor to determine appropriate course selection for timely program completion.
+While a student may enroll in two 3-credit courses a term (8-weeks), it is recommended that students consult with their advisor to determine course selection for timely program completion.
 Progress will be monitored and students are expected to confer with their advisors regarding any academic issues.
 Students will not be enrolled in more than 6 credits a term without their advisor's prior approval.